$120 $85 Save 29%

 Traction and Grip

 - Trail Shoe: The sole structures of road running shoes and trail shoes also highlight why these two types are different.
-Trail shoes commonly have aggressive lug patterns made from sticky rubber, since this sole structure is crucial to keep one’s traction and grip on uneven terrain (thick muddy surfaces, loose rocks or scree, and hard-packed rocky paths).
+Trail shoes commonly have aggressive lug patterns made from sticky rubber, since this sole structure is crucial to keep one’s traction and grip on uneven terrain (thick muddy surfaces, loose rocks, and hard-packed rocky paths).
 The more technical trail shoes often have sharp sole features so digging into the snow and mud would be easier, keeping balance and ground stability in check.

 - Road Shoe: Road running shoes have flat under surfaces made from abrasion-resistant rubber.
 This type of sole structure would do well on paved walkways, marble floors, treadmills and roads in general.
 Road shoes have adequate traction and grip to handle flat grounds, whether dry or wet.